elaaf/elaaf.github.io/aboutme.md

 [[PDF]](https://elaaf.github.io/archives/FaceEmotion_mini-Xception.pdf)

-### Want to know more, right this way ?
+### Want to know more, right this way...
-You may learn more about me from my resume [resume](./archives/elaaf_shuja_resume.pdf) or visit my socials down below.
+You may find more about me from my [resume](./archives/elaaf_shuja_resume.pdf) or visit my socials down below.